cljs/api/doc/cljs.core/hash-map.md

-## Name
+---
-cljs.core/hash-map
+name: cljs.core/hash-map
+related:
+  - cljs.core/array-map
+  - cljs.core/sorted-map
+---

 ## Signature
 [& keyvals]

 ## Description

 Returns a new hash map with supplied mappings.

 `keyvals` must be an even number of forms.

-## Related
-cljs.core/array-map
-cljs.core/sorted-map